SJECollins/ci-pp4-pet-rx/README.md

 The "Edit Notes" button opens a modal with a text field.

 Notes are not mandatory for the animal's record, but provide a way for a vet to leave a quick note on an animal's record for any details or considerations they feel are important.
-For example, if the animal is elderly, the vet may decide to leave a note on the record that the dog should have its blood work checked before it's next prescription of NSAIDs.
+For example, if the animal is elderly, the vet may decide to leave a note on the record that the dog should have its blood work checked before its next prescription of NSAIDs.
 Any vet can edit the notes.
 They are not required and can be left blank.
 If empty, "No notes or warnings" is displayed on the animal's profile.

 ## Prescriptions - Vet